Statements

 NashDiaper addresses a critical need in the greater Nashville area: diaper need, or the lack of a sufficient supply of diapers to keep a baby or toddler clean, dry, and healthy.
 By providing free diapers, we reduce barriers that prevent families from accessing opportunities for a better future.
 We connect families with diapers because every baby deserves a healthy start.

-We provide diapers to around 5,100 babies monthly.
-To date, we have helped diaper over 264,000 babies and given away 13.2 million diapers to families in need.
+We provide diapers to around 6,000 babies monthly.
+To date, we have given away 14.7 million diapers to families in need.
 "No Child Wet Behind" is the goal.

-Connections, launched in 2020, uses diapers to encourage increased well-child visits and routine immunizations, impacting 34,474 healthcare visits across 16 counties.
+Connections, launched in 2020, uses diapers to encourage increased well-child visits and routine immunizations, impacting more than 40,000 healthcare visits across 16 counties.
 Connections highlights the broader health benefits of addressing diaper need.

 Mayor John Cooper proclaimed the last week of September Diaper Need Awareness Week in Nashville as a part of the National Diaper Need Awareness Campaign.
 NashDiaper is an active member of National Diaper Bank Network.
 NashDiaper has received the 2018 Donna Pack Community Engagement Award as well as the 2024 Nurture the Next Community Partner Award.